sshaw/rack-downtime/README.md

 ### Inserting a Downtime Message

-When downtime is scheduled a message can be inserted by `Rack::Downtime` into your response's body.
+A message can be inserted by `Rack::Downtime` into your response's body whenever downtime is scheduled.
 Just provide a path to an ERB template to the `:insert` option.
 The downtime will be passed to the template as `start_time` and `end_time`.